subhambgh/blockchain_spark/readme.md

 **Run Time (approx)**: 15min (Part1) + 45min (Pre-Processing) + 12min (Part2)

-Note:
+**Note**:
-1. Can also be verified on a small dataset using the test configurations (files locations can be specified in resources/config-Local.properties file)
+* Can also be verified on a small dataset using the test configurations (files locations can be specified in resources/config-Local.properties file)
-2. Also, note that all the logic for part1 and part2 are specified as comments in the main classes above.
+* Also, note that all the logic for part1 and part2 are specified as comments in the main classes above.
-3. Pre-processing was done on a single instance.
+* Pre-processing was done on a single instance.